AshBC91/CCC-projects-portfolio/CSCS1320_C-Cpp/README.md

 <p>
 I took this class on my third semester during Spring 2022 at CCC, taught by Professor Joseph Oppenheim.<br>

 We learned the fundamental coding practices for the languages C and C++.
-We were taught how to use the essential libraries for each language and the difference between a procedular laguange and object-oriented language.
+We were taught how to use the essential libraries for each language and the difference between a procedural laguange and an object-oriented language.

   <i>I am including only the most relevant projects I developed for this class.</i>